HEALTH-P2 Intervention for Preventing Obesity During and After Pregnancy

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your healthcare provider.

-Is the HEALTH-P2 Intervention safe for preventing obesity during and after pregnancy?
+What evidence suggests that the HEALTH-P2 intervention is effective for preventing obesity during and after pregnancy?

 Rachel G Tabak, PhD, RD